TL;DR

 - Secure access control or DRM

-- Subscription and pay per view billing
+- Subscription and pay-per-view billing

-- Optional ad based monetization
+- Optional ad monetization

 - Viewer and revenue analytics

-- Web mobile and Smart TV apps
+- Web, mobile and Smart TV apps

 - App store publishing support